 5. Giving correction or instruction to one another concerning your day.

 Correction and instruction require an even greater level of love, security, and honesty with your mate, because you must be willing to listen and humbly acknowledge your faults when corrected (James 5:16).
 Are you secure enough in your relationship to confess your faults, and listen to correction?
 Or, do you become defensive and resentful when you are corrected by your mate?

 6. Decision making and planning for the future.

 Can you communicate respectfully with your mate when he or she disagrees with a decision you have made?
-Can you listen without interrupting, find an agreement, and reach a decision over issues that you disagree over?
-Without possessing the skills of the previous levels of communication you will not be able to make decisions and plan for the future well.
+Can you listen without interrupting, find an agreement, and reach a decision over issues that you disagree about?
+Without possessing the skills of the previous levels of communication you will not be able to make decisions well, or plan for the future.
 Note how comfortable the people were with John the Baptist, when they asked him for his instruction and guidance concerning their personal lives (Matt.
 3:10-15).
 They were obviously assured and secure in the fact that he truly cared for them, and that his counsel was according to the Word of God.

 7. Sharing your personal hopes, fears, hurts, goals.

 This is the deepest level of communication, which then results in the greatest depth of true companionship and friendship in your marriage.
 Only the most loving, secure, and honest relationships will venture into these issues.
 Someone will never open up to share their deepest fears or hurts with a critical or harsh person, or with one who refuses to listen, receive correction, or who won’t compromise in decision making.
 You will only open your heart in this manner when you have developed these skills of communication, and believe that your spouse is someone who you would consider safe.
 You pour out your heart to God in this manner, only because you trust that He loves you, has your best interests at heart, and is a true refuge for you (Ps.
 62:8).